Causes and Treatment of Bloodshot Eyes

 Contact lens irritation: If you wear contact lenses and one of your eyes is bloodshot, you might have a problem with your lens.
 It’s possible your contact is inside out, torn or has debris trapped under it.
 If you wear reusable contacts, take out the offending lens and check to make sure it’s right-side-up and hasn't been ripped.
 If all that checks out, rinse your contact lens with solution before returning it to your eye.

 If you wear daily disposable contact lenses, you’re better off tossing the bothersome lens and replacing it with a new one.
 If you continue to have issues with your contacts, talk to your eye doctor.
 It might be time to try a new brand.
-No matter what the cause of your bloodshot eyes, you should consult with your eye doctor if your eyes are red for more than a few hours.

 SEE RELATED: 19 red eye causes and how to treat red eyes